Demand curve and de Broglie wavefunction

 Fig. 3 Please excuse the misleading label 'Fig. 1' - near the title of this diagram.

-Fig. 4 below illustrates the logarithmic relationship between the Area and the quantity of triangles: it demonstrates the creation of a straight-line demand curve from an exponential function ( Fig. 3 above).
+Fig. 4 below illustrates the logarithmic relationship between the Area and the number of triangles: it demonstrates the creation of a straight-line demand curve from an exponential function ( Fig. 3 above).

 Fig. 4